RaspBella/ArchBTW/README.md

 # ArchBTW
-Run install script while in live environment.
+Run install.sh script while in live environment.
 Will update README at a later date.
+NEW WIP install.run and install.config
+dont use till made completely